JOURNEYS

 traveldifferent-thumbnail.jpg

 The park’s ecosystems offer an abundance of nature to explore and an abundance of ways to do it.
-Walk or bike paved trails (there are even complimentary bikes), swim or kayak in the freshwater lake, and fish along the largest pier in the Gulf of Mexico.
+Walk or bike on paved trails (there are even complimentary three-hour bike rentals), swim or kayak in the freshwater lake, and fish along the largest pier (reopening in summer 2024) in the Gulf of Mexico.

 Begin your adventure with a night of glamping.
 Gulf State Park’s Outpost Campsites offer canvas tents on raised wooden bases, allowing for an elevated way to rough it, along with bathrooms, a shower, and sinks.
-Start your adventure with a night of glamping.
-Gulf State Park’s Outpost Campsites offer canvas tents on raised wooden bases, allowing for an elevated way to rough it, along with bathrooms, a shower, and sinks.
 The sites are an easy 1.5-mile hike (or bring your bicycle or wagon) and include firewood, but no electricity—so you can truly unplug.
 Make sure to grab groceries at the Camp Store so you’re stocked up on cookout essentials for your night under the stars.

 Explore the park’s nine unique ecosystems by strolling or biking the nearly 30 miles of paved trails of Hugh S. Branyon Backcountry Trail.
 If you’d rather take to the water, you can swim or kayak in freshwater Lake Shelby, or fish along the Fishing and Education Pier—the largest pier in the Gulf of Mexico.
-If you’re in the mood for cycling, hit the trails on one of the park’s 50 free-to-rent bikes.
+If you’re in the mood for cycling, hit the trails on one of the park’s 50 bikes available to rent free of charge for up to three hours.

 For a creative day on the beach, take a class with Sand Castle University.
 Enjoy your time building giant sandcastles, turtles, octopuses, and dolphins along the azure Gulf of Mexico.